-

 How to Make Your Company Stand Out in the Exhibit Hall

-From a marketing perspective, taking a trade show booth is an important investment.
-Here are 3 questions to help you determine whether you should take a booth at a conference and 5 tactics to make the most of your investment.
-Please read on…
+Taking a trade show booth is an important marketing investment.
+Here are 3 questions to ask yourself if you should be a conference vendor and 5 tactics to succeed.

 DMA 2010 Social Media Face-Off